Climate and Energy

 Overview of GHG Emissions

-On an annual basis, Ross completes a GHG accounting of our Scope 1 and 2 impacts and certain Scope 3 categories.
+Ross completes a yearly GHG accounting of our Scope 1 and 2 impacts and certain Scope 3 categories.

-Our 2023 GHG inventory was assembled in accordance with industry standards, including guidelines from the Greenhouse Gas Protocol, The Climate Registry, and the U.S. Environmental Protection Agency’s Center for Corporate Climate Leadership.
-Our reported 2023 GHG Scope 1, 2, and 3 emissions were also verified by a third party to assure accuracy and completeness.
+We conducted our 2024 GHG inventory in accordance with industry standards, including guidelines from the Greenhouse Gas Protocol, The Climate Registry, and the U.S. Environmental Protection Agency’s Center for Corporate Climate Leadership.
+Our reported 2024 GHG Scope 1, 2, and 3 emissions were also verified by a third party to assure accuracy.

 Observed GHG Emissions and Target Progress